Manuel Aznar Acedo

 Manuel Aznar y Acedo (Bilbao, 15 September 1916 – 12 January 2001) was a Spanish journalist and radio broadcaster.

 Life

-He was the son of diplomatia and journalist Manuel Aznar Zubigaray.
+He was the son of diplomat and journalist Manuel Aznar Zubigaray.
 His maternal uncle was footballer Domingo Acedo.
 He was married to Elvira López y Valdivieso and had four children, including politician, the President of the Government of Spain (May 1996 to August 2004) José María Aznar.